rdkcentral/Lightning-SDK/docs/plugins/purchase.md

 })
 ```

+> If the CSP backend does *not* completely follow the expected blueprint, or can not be configured properly via the `setup` method, the steps in the `buy` method can also be implemented *manually*.
+In that case, you can use the Purchase plugin methods `signature`, `payment`, `subscribe` and `confirm` (see [below](#signature)).

 ### setup

 You use the `setup` method to configure the Purchase plugin for matching with a specific CSP backend setup, which is used for providing available assets and storing purchased asset records.

-> The `setup` method should only be called once, before any other Purchase plugin method is called.
+> The `setup` method should only be called *once*, before any other Purchase plugin method is called.

 The `setup` method accepts a *configuration object* as its only argument.
 The object can have *2 keys*:

 * `cspUrl`: specifies the *base URL* of the backend of the CSP (Content Service Provider).
-* `endPoints`: used to customize API endpoints that differ from the default specification (as outlined below).
-For each *endpoint* that differs from the default, you specify the *URI* (which is appended to the `cspUrl`, unless specified as a fully qualified domain) and the REST *method* to use.
+* `endPoints`: can be used to customize those API endpoints that differ from the default specification (as outlined below).
+For each *endpoint* that differs from the default, you specify the *URI* (which will be appended to the `cspUrl`, unless specified as a fully qualified domain) and the REST *method* to use.

+If needed, you an also specify an object with custom `headers` that will be merged with the default headers (`{ Accept: 'application/json', 'Content-Type': 'application/json' }`).

 ```js
 {